SIG Volunteer Leadership Handbook

 Program Review Committee

 A committee will be formed and serve as the Program Review Committee to read and evaluate the annual reports submitted by the Coordinating Committees for each SIG.
-The composition of the committee will include the Chair of the BSIGC, Director of the SIG Program, the monitoring Vice Presidents, and four selected members.
+The composition of the committee will include the Chair of the BSIGC, Director of the SIG Program, the BOD liaisons, and four selected members.
 The four selected members should include one audiologist, one speech-language pathologist, and two members-at-large.
 One of these four is selected as chair of the committee.
 Members will be nominated from the BSIGC.
 Eligibility for nomination will be determined by the number of years BSIGC members will be serving as SIG Coordinators.